 11. Herringbone Box

 This DIY herringbone boss from Homedit will be able to slip and slide under various nooks and corners of the house.
 Under the couch, under the coffee table, or maybe even the entertainment center in the playroom, there are a lot of ways to utilize this box and help to declutter when playtime is ready to be put away.

 12. Under-the-Crib Surprise

 Sometimes the simplest of solutions are the best.
 A giant, plastic storage bin can easily be hidden underneath the crib with its necessities safe and easily available.
 A Lovely Lark gave us this genius little tip and it really is a great way to keep the extras nearby.

 If you have a little gal – or prepping for one – we’re sure you already have loads of hair accessories.
 And there are easy ways to organize (and display) her collection.
 Check out this frame at Mom & Wife.
 All you need is an older frame and some ribbon to get the project off the ground and started.

 The Sweetest Digs features a DIY that has taken bloggers (and Pinteresters) by storm.
 Ikea spice racks can easily be used as bookshelves.
 Install them to the wall and then organize your favorites – it’s really that simple.

 15. Lego Table

 Centsational Style will guide you through the makings of an absolute necessity when it comes to a playroom.
-Every kid loves legos and that means you need to find a way to storage and organize the pieces.
-Grab some plastic bins to seperate and label – and then grab some foundation pieces to start making your own table to make construction a bit more fun.
+Every kid loves legos and that means you need to find a way to store and organize the pieces.
+Grab some plastic bins to separate and label – and then grab some foundation pieces to start making your own table to make construction a bit more fun.

 16. Nerf Pegboard